YatHongWong/centroidChecker/README.md

 If the boundary does contain the centroid, then it writes the file path of the geoJson to the line in a new column in the output csv file.
 Also writes the location_code into the base of the matching geoJson as "id".

-The boundary folder and location_codes_final.csv should be placed in the same folder as the script.
+The boundary folder and location_codes_final.csv file should be placed in the same folder as the script.